 Community Scholar Spots (2)

-Drawing Change believes in growing the field of visual practice and so TWO Community Scholar spots are back for our Fall 2018 Visual Facilitation Workshop!
+Drawing Change believes in growing the field of visual practice and so TWO Community Scholar spots and 4 Volunteer Spots are back for our Fall 2018 Visual Facilitation Workshop!

 We have 2 spaces open to support people working in community, grassroots, and social justice movements.
 So many professional development are expensive, and assume that participants are being sponsored by well-funded organizations.
 Instead, Drawing Change wants to spread the skills widely and with an equity lens.
 Priority will be given to self-identified Black, Indigenous, and People of Colour under 30(ish).
 To apply, email firstname.lastname@example.org and tell us why you’re interested, a brief note about your facilitation experience, examples of your drawing skills, what organization/movement you’re a part of, and what your plans are to share these skills afterwards.